 It is estimated that up to 10% of patients who develop pancreatic ductal adenocarcinoma have a familial predisposition.
 In the majority of these families, the genetic predisposition has not been identified.
 We do know, however, that mutations in the following genes can increase the risk of pancreatic cancer: BRCA2 (familial breast and ovarian cancer), PRSS1 (hereditary pancreatitis), p16 (familial atypical multiple mole and melanoma), and HNPCC (hereditary nonpolyposis colorectal cancer).3

 Distal Bile Duct Cancer (Cholangiocarcinoma)

 Distal cholangiocarcinoma is the second most common of the periampullary adenocarcinomas.
 Bile duct cancers or distal cholangiocarcinomas are typically grouped into 3 forms based on anatomic origin.
 Peripheral or proximal bile duct adenocarcinomas arise in the intrahepatic biliary tree.
-Perihilar cholangiocarcinomas arise near the bifurcation of the right ...
+Perihilar cholangiocarcinomas arise near the ...